 There were many challenges rolled out before us as we began adapting our highly curated library of workshop collateral to something that could be delivered virtually.
 When I say “we” I mean Los Vannak who, just before COVID, took over management of workshops/mentorship for the Tertiary team.

-The task to rebuild this massive curriculum for virtual delivery was a massive task and Vannak slayed it.
+The task to rebuild this comprehensive curriculum for virtual delivery was a massive task and Vannak slayed it.
 By her estimation, about half the curriculum could be delivered by zoom without a loss of impact on the topic at hand.
 Not all, but some of those could easily be recorded and uploaded to our YouTube Channel for students to watch anytime, and are ideal for students with poor bandwidth as youtube videos can be buffered and don’t require near the Mbps as Zoom.
 She’s knocking all that out.
 Suddenly having a large part of our workshop curriculum available to students everywhere at any time became Silver Lining #1.

 So what about the other half of the curriculum that Vannak just could not adapt?
 This other half can only be useful if done in person.
 The modules involve team-building exercises and heartfelt discussions that are difficult/impossible to achieve in a virtual environment.
 There is often a social work component in many of these kinds of workshops.
 What to do about those?